 Estimated read time: 15 minutes

-Internal communication strategies matter when we try to move forward together as a company.
-You’ve heard me talk about my content performance philosophy before, which I also discuss in my “Content Performance Culture” book.
-At the end of the day, it’s hard if not impossible to drive change when internal communication strategies are bad.
+Strategies to improve team communication matter when we try to move forward together as a company.
+You’ve heard me talk about my content performance philosophy before.
+At the end of the day, it’s hard, if not impossible, to drive change when internal communication strategies are bad.
 Of course, bad can have several definitions:

 - The timing is at the wrong intervals